Philosophy of Education

 As students enter their last two years of high school, they are encouraged to examine all that they have learned and determine for themselves their belief system.
 Teachers stand ready to mentor and coach students as they “make their faith their own” in preparation for university, careers and their life calling.
 Students who have been discipled during their high school career find they have obtained needed academic understanding for university study and are ready for leadership responsibilities.

-At SSCS, teachers see each student as a unique individual created for a specific purpose and plan.
+At TBS, teachers see each student as a unique individual created for a specific purpose and plan.
 Each student is encouraged to access his skills, to apply his gifts and abilities in the service of others, and to prayerfully and thoughtfully make plans for the future.
 Being a part of a community means that students learn how to give, wait their turn, honor others and work collaboratively.
-Accountability to others is taught in the elementary classrooms and becomes more important as students develop until, in the high school years, students are encouraged to be accountable to other Christians in their “care group,” a small group of students that meets regularly to grow together in faith, knowledge and skill.
+Accountability to others is taught in the elementary classrooms and becomes more important as students develop until, in junior high and high school, students are encouraged to be accountable to other Christians in their “grace group,” a small group of students that meets regularly to grow together in faith, knowledge and service.

 Our philosophy of education leads us to instruct students in the knowledge and understanding of God and in the preparation of students for a lifetime of learning, loving and serving Him.
 The task includes the best education using the most appropriate methodology to prepare the student to make an impact on the world for Jesus Christ and to accomplish His purpose in his life.